zhangjunhd/reading-notes/software/ModernOperatingSystems.md

 Figure 2-15.
 Creation of a new thread when a message arrives. (a) Before the message arrives. (b) After the message arrives.

 ## 2.3 INTERPROCESS COMMUNICATION
-In the following sections we will look at some of the issues related to this Interprocess Communication or IPC
+In the following sections we will look at some of the issues related to this `Interprocess Communication` or `IPC`.

 Very briefly, there are three issues here.
 The first was alluded to above: how one process can pass information to another.
 The second has to do with making sure two or more processes do not get into each other’s way when engaging in critical activities (suppose two processes each try to grab the last 1 MB of memory).
 The third concerns proper sequencing when dependencies are present: if process A produces data and process B prints them, B has to wait until A has produced some data before starting to print.

 ### 2.3.1 Race Conditions
-Situations like this, where two or more processes are reading or writing some shared data and the final result depends on who runs precisely when, are called race conditions.
+Situations like this, where two or more processes are reading or writing some shared data and the final result depends on who runs precisely when, are called `race conditions`.

 ### 2.3.2 Critical Regions
 What we need is mutual exclusion, that is, some way of making sure that if one process is using a shared variable or file, the other processes will be excluded from doing the same thing.

-That part of the program where the shared memory is accessed is called the critical region or critical section.
+That part of the program where the shared memory is accessed is called the `critical region` or critical section.
 If we could arrange matters such that no two processes were ever in their critical regions at the same time, we could avoid races.

 Although this requirement avoids race conditions, this is not sufficient for having parallel processes cooperate correctly and efficiently using shared data.
 We need four conditions to hold to have a good solution:
 1. No two processes may be simultaneously inside their critical regions.